Humor needs the human, Onion doll the woman

 Dheisheh Refugee Camp I 2014

-Refugee camps are unique social systems with an outstanding collective cohesion and from the sociological view a very interesting field.
+Refugee camps are unique social systems with an outstanding collective cohesion and an exciting field of research in sociological terms.

-Back on the old couch in my living room, a cup of tea in between my hands and my eyes are staring out of the window into the dark.
-There are no street lights.
-Tensed I´m listening to the noise of the riots in the narrowed roads around and I´m trying to figure out the distance of the clashes to my place.
-Suddenly the artistic idea of an male onion doll appears.
-A combination of the “forbidden” and the “helpful”.
+Back on the old sofa in my living room with a cup of tea in my hands, I stare out of the window into the darkness.
+Here there are no street lamps.
+Tense, I listen out for the noise of the riots in the narrow lanes of the camp and try to gauge the distance of the clashes to my accommodation.

-Weeks after the end of the Gaza War the daily life in the camp seems to be back and the nights are more quiet.
-But the picture of my doll, as an artistic reflection and memory, stays.
+Weeks after the end of the Gaza War, everyday life seems to have returned to the camp and the nights are quieter again.
+But the image – the photograph of my sculpture – as an artistic reflection and memory remains.